core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * The application group name can be encoded in a new (e.g., custom, application-specific) CoAP Option, which the client adds to the CoAP request before sending it out.

-   Upon receiving the request as a member of the targeted CoAP group, each CoAP server would, by design, understand this Option, decode it and treat the result as an application group name.
+   Upon receiving the request as a member of the targeted CoAP group, each CoAP server would, by design, understand this Option, decode it, and treat the result as an application group name.

    A full example is provided in {{sec-examples-app-group-naming-option}}.